Remarks on motives of abelian type: Descent and motives of abelian type Proof of Theorems and

 Let $k$ be a field and let $K/k$ be a field extension.
 In this paragraph, we wish to study the stability under descent of two notions attached to motives: finite-dimensionality and Chow--K\"unneth decompositions.

-\begin{definition} Let $M$ be a motive over $k$.
-Then $M$ is said to be \emph{finite-dimensional} if there exists a splitting $M = M^+ \oplus M^-$ such that $S^nM^- = \Lambda^nM^+ = 0$ for $n>>0$.
-The motive $M^-$ is said to be oddly finite-dimensional and the motive $M^+$ is said to be evenly finite-dimensional.
-This notion is due independently to Kimura \cite{Kimura} and O'Sullivan.
+\begin{definition} A motive $M$ over $k$ is said to be \emph{finite-dimensional} if there exists a splitting $M = M^+ \oplus M^-$ such that $S^nM^- = \Lambda^nM^+ = 0$ for $n>>0$.
+A motive $M^-$ whose symmetric powers $S^nM^-$ vanish for $n>>0$ is said to be oddly finite-dimensional and a motive $M^+$ whose exterior powers $\Lambda^nM^+$ vanish for $n>>0$ is said to be evenly finite-dimensional.
+The notion of finite-dimensionality is due independently to Kimura \cite{Kimura} and O'Sullivan.

 The motive $M$ is said to have a \emph{K\"unneth decomposition} if there is a finite-sum decomposition of the homological motive $M^\hom = \bigoplus_{i\in \Z} (M^\hom)_i$ such that $H_*((M^\hom)_i) = H_i(M^\hom)$.